 After repeated outages, constant slowdowns and demands that you need to start providing Service Level Agreements for your now business-critical Atlassian tools, you’ve made the decision to migrate from Server to Data Center.
 Now what?
 What do you need to know to make this change a success?
-And how will your decisions be impacted if you want to host your Data Center in Microsoft’s Azure?
+And how will your decisions be impacted if you want to host your Data Center on Azure?

 We recently completed a project for a large Northern California graphic chip manufacturer that was facing all of these issues.
 We migrated their 15,000+ user Confluence instance into Data Center running on Azure.
 We’ll be featuring this client use case in an upcoming live webinar.
 If you’re looking at migrating your Atlassian products to Data Center—whether or not you plan to host the environment on Azure—please plan to join us at 10:00 am PDT on Wednesday May 22 as we discuss “How to Run Atlassian Data Center Products on Azure.”